 “We got it,” a number of the students said.
 I didn’t get it at all.

 “Well let’s take a break,” the instructor said, “you guys work it out and will be back here on the hour.”

 The instructor left and the senior student, Captain Scooter - I really don’t know his name or why a grown man would want to be called Scooter - got up to address us.
 “Gents, let’s hang tight for a couple of minutes, we got class business to take care of.”

 After a week of class it was the first time Scooter said anything to us outside of the bar.
-“Okay, Eddie we are moving you to the front row, middle left.
+“Okay, James we are moving you to the front row, middle left.
 Wizzer, you take the front row, middle right.”

 “Good idea,” Scooter agreed.
 “Okay, we’re done here.”

 It was a military situation, he ordered, Wizzer and I complied.
 I took up my new position with Reaper on my right.
 But why?

 The next day, during the test, all became clear.
 “James,” Reaper whispered, “you gotta move your hand away from the paper.”

 Ah, now I see, said the blind man.
 It was actually pretty ingenious.
 As I darkened the circle on each multiple choice answer, the Reaper cleared his throat and:

 c. rubbed his eyes to see more clearly, or